-With the SmartWool PhD Midweight, you’re looking at great durability of the shape and fabric, and continued performance in all the other key areas.
+With the SmartWool PhD Midweight, you’re looking at the great durability of the shape and fabric, and continued performance in all the other key areas.
 Just not quite as durable as the Darn Tough range, whose lifetime guarantee is hard to beat.
 One common detractor with Merino thermals is that they don’t last forever: after a few years of wearing your favorite thermals day in day out, they tend to develop tiny holes and runs around areas of high abrasion.
 Merino socks are no exception, though we think it’s well worth the extra performance you get from merino.
 In 2016, SmartWool smashed it out of the park by introducing their Indestructawool technology.
 As a result, the heel and toe of the SmartWool PhD seem to be a little more durable.
-All SmartWool PhD hiking socks come with a two year satisfaction guarantee.
+All SmartWool PhD hiking socks come with a two-year satisfaction guarantee.

 The warmest and cushiest sock we tested, and understandably not the most breathable, though they came pretty close.
 Very good wicking ability.
 The Lightweight version of SmartWool’s PhD hiking sock range is a much better model for breathability, combining ample cushioning below the foot but minimal thickness everywhere else.